Collaborate • Design • Inspire • Repeat

 Sept.
 2008 - Aug 2012

-Precision layout and metal cutting, creating and interpreting Engineering Drawings, experience performing and inspecting welding operations on ferrous and non-ferrous metals (including Aluminum and Titanium).
-Familiar with metallurgy of welds, heat treatment and stress relief procedures of steel, aluminum and titanium alloys, micrograph inspection and non destructive testing.
-Experience with setting machine parameters and proper equipment setup.
-Communications and Human Relations training with a focus on building successful professional relationships.
+Precision layout and metal cutting, creating and interpreting engineering drawings, experience performing and inspecting welding operations on ferrous and non-ferrous metals (including Aluminum and Titanium).
+Studied metallurgy; heat treatment and stress relief procedures of steel, aluminum and titanium alloys; micrograph inspection; and non-destructive testing.
+Honors graduate, Dean's list.